Customised Options for Tooth Replacement

 Dental bridges have a strong track record when planned, placed, and maintained properly.
 Like all dental treatments, some may fail over time.

-At Eversmile Dental, we assess your case before recommending a bridge and offer regular care to support long-term success.
+At Eversmile Dental, we assess your case before recommending a bridge and offer regular care to help support long-term outcomes.

-A Dutch study found an 87% survival rate for dental bridges after 12 years when supported by healthy teeth and proper care.
+According to a Dutch study published in the Journal of Oral Rehabilitation, about 87% of dental bridges were still functional after 12 years when supported by healthy teeth and good care.

 Bridges tend to last longer when supported by healthy teeth and gums.
 Poor oral hygiene increases the risk of problems over time.

 Common causes of failure include gum disease and decay around the supporting teeth.
-These can often be avoided with good care and regular check-ups.
+These can often be reduced with good care and regular check-ups.

 If you’re exploring your options at a Bunbury dental clinic, our team will discuss risks, maintenance, and ways to protect your bridge.